Portiloop/portiloop-software/PortiloopV2.md

 sudo ifconfig ap0 192.168.4.1 up
 ```

+To be able to run this file like a script, run `sudo chmod +x /usr/local/bin/create_ap0.sh`

 To avoid configuration issues, we need to tell NetworkManager to ignore this interface.
-Create a file called `/etc/NetworkManager/conf.d/unmanaged.conf`.
+First, run `nmcli device set ap0 managed no`.
+Then, create a file called `/etc/NetworkManager/conf.d/unmanaged.conf`.
 In this file, write the following:

 ```ini
 [keyfile]